XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-conditional-escrows.md

 ### Create Conditional Escrow:

 <div align="center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nWaMAr84qR0?si=LkF-vwQ3QJ4XNhJA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IUfSX5RKahs?si=7kV0T2NTtqsZfpvX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 When you create a conditional escrow, you need to specify the `Condition` value you generated above.
-You can also set a cancel date and time, after which the escrow is no longer available.
+You must also set a cancel date and time, after which the escrow is no longer available.

 To create a conditional escrow: